The best of the Sunshine State is on display at these amazing family-friendly Florida State Parks to experience on your next road trip.

 You’ll have to leave the car behind for this family-friendly Florida State Park.
 But Caladesi Island State Park is worth the extra effort of getting there.

 Located on Caladesi Island, just off the shores of Clearwater and a short drive from Tampa Bay, this barrier island offers unspoiled beauty.
-The fact that you need to take a 20-minute ferry ride (or a private boat if you have access to one) to get here is a big factor in just how pristine this island paradise is.
+The fact that you either need to walk across a narrow causeway from Clearwater Beach or take a 20-minute ferry ride from Honeymoon Island State Park (or a private boat if you have access to one) to get here is a big factor in just how pristine this island paradise is.

 Once you arrive you’ll find a white sand beach that is teeming with shells and sand dollars which my kids could spend hours collecting.
 You’ll also find a three-mile-long nature trail that wanders through the forests and 1880s Scharrer Homestead (there’s not much remaining of the buildings themselves).